huggingface/blog/intro-graphml.md

 A Transformer without its positional encoding layer is permutation invariant, and Transformers are known to scale well, so recently, people have started looking at adapting Transformers to graphs ([Survey)](https://github.com/ChandlerBang/awesome-graph-transformer).
 Most methods focus on the best ways to represent graphs, by looking for the best features and best ways to represent positional information, and changing the attention to fit this new data.

-Here are some methods which seemed interesting to me, and which got SOTA or close on one of the hardest available benchmarks as of writing, Stanford's Open Graph Benchmark:
+Here are some interesting methods which got state-of-the-art results or close on one of the hardest available benchmarks as of writing, [Stanford's Open Graph Benchmark](https://ogb.stanford.edu/):

 - *Graph Transformer for Graph-to-Sequence Learning* (Cai and Lam, 2020) introduced a Graph Encoder, which represents nodes as a concatenation of their embeddings and positional embeddings, node relations as the shortest paths between them, and combine both in a relation-augmented self attention.
 - *Rethinking Graph Transformers with Spectral Attention* (Kreuzer et al, 2021) introduced Spectral Attention Networks (SANs).
 These combine node features with learned positional encoding (computed from Laplacian eigenvectors/values), to use as keys and queries in the attention, with attention values being the edge features.